darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

     ## Bridge to Terabithia                                 -0.013497337     96
     ## Roll of Thunder, Hear My Cry                         -0.025514887     97
     ## The Slave Dancer                                     -0.059366423     98

-# Conclusion

-Hopefully this post has given you a better idea of how sentiment analysis works and how it can be used to see how people feel about Newbery award winning books.
-We can definitely see that people do have more positive things to say about some books than they do others.
-There’s a lot to unpack with these Newbery reviews data and I’ve enjoyed what we’ve discovered so far\!